ytakefuji/patient/README.md

 Predictive values are hopes of patients.

 # How to install phope
-If you receive an error message, Python may not be installed properly.
+If you receive an error message in installation, Python may not be installed properly.

 $ pip install phope